 They are not hacks.
 They are not short-term wins.
 But they are rock-solid tactics to help your agency project an innovative image, improve user experience and drive more website traffic.

-By now you’re fully aware that internet usage on mobile devices has surpassed that on desktop.
+By now you’re fully aware that internet usage on mobile devices has surpassed that on a desktop.
 But how important is a great mobile browsing experience for your real estate website?

-Buying or selling a home is a huge moment in one’s life and the decision-making process is long.
+Buying or selling a home is a significant moment in one’s life, and the decision-making process is lengthy.
 It involves a great deal of research conducted – much of it on a mobile phone.
 So it makes sense to not only present users with the content but to do so in a friendly manner.

 There are a couple of options here if you’re looking at a mobile website including an alternative version hosted at m.yoursite.com.au or the same version that responds to the size of a screen.